garden-io/garden/docs/advanced/using-remote-sources.md

 > **Remote _source_**: A repository that contains one or more Garden modules or actions _and_ their corresponding `garden.yml` config files.

 > **Remote _actions_**: The source code for a single Garden action.
-In this case, the `garden.yml` config file is stored in the main project repositorywhile the action code itself is in the remote repository.
+In this case, the `garden.yml` config file is stored in the main project repository while the action code itself is in the remote repository.

 The code examples below are from our [remote sources example](../../examples/remote-sources/README.md).